 Then, the low wines are sent to the spirit still for a second distillation, joined with the foreshots and the feints from a previous spirit still distillation to raise the strength to at least 28% ABV, to be distilled again.
 There, the product of the distillation is divided in three unequal parts: the foreshots, with the higher ABV but also lots of toxic substances and impurities; the “cut” which is the middle fraction of the distillate that will be saved, starting around 72 to 75% ABV down to 60% to 69% ABV depending on the character of the whisky desired by the distiller; and the third part is called the feints or after-shots.
 Once the feints reach 1% ABV, the distillation is stopped, and the remains, called “spent lees”, go to waste.

-The cut will usually be reduced to 63.5 to 65% ABV before being filled into (mostly) second-hand casks that usually have held either bourbon or sherry, to mature for at least 3 years and a day before being able to be called “whisky” (or “whiskey” depending on the country).
+The cut will usually be reduced to 63.5 to 65% ABV before being filled into (mostly) second-hand casks that usually have held either bourbon or sherry, to mature for at least 3 years before being able to be called “whisky” (or “whiskey” depending on the country).